 “At WIJ we want to be at the forefront of the debate about how we get a more diverse and representative press.
-Recently we have hosted debates on Muslim Voices, which was particularly passionate, and we co-hosted with Women in PR a spirited forum on where, in a world of sponsored content, journalism ends and PR begins.
 We are also running a campaign around media sexism - #mediasexism – to highlight where women are treated unfairly in the media and when they are extolled as role models.
 Laura Bates won the inaugural Georgina Henry award at the NPA for her everday sexism campaign – applications for this years award are welcome now (Jan 2016)

-“We are here not just to encourage discussion, however, but also to help you get on in your career.We have set up a new prize in the name of our co-founder Georgina Henry at the National Press Awards , and this autumn 2015 we are putting into place a WIJ mentoring programme.”
+“We are here not just to encourage discussion, however, but also to help you get on in your career – this January 2016 we launched our WIJ mentoring programme.”

 Author, journalist and former national newspaper editor